 Gas Up - Fill gas tank with fresh, premium fuel preferably without ethanol.
 A partially filled tank will corrode from condensation and ethanol attracts moisture from the air.
-Add a gasoline stabilizer such as Stabil before putting in the gas.
-Run the engine a while to make sure that the stabilized gas has filled the entire fuel system.
+Add a gasoline stabilizer (such as "STA-BIL Storage Fuel Stabilizer") before adding gasoline to the fuel tank.
+Run the engine awhile to be certain the stabilized gasoline has filled the entire fuel system.

-Battery - Clean cable connections, battery tray and hold down brackets.
+Battery - Clean cable connections, battery tray and hold-down brackets.
 Top off with distilled water unless the battery is sealed.
-Newer Corvettes (1984 to present) have a number of onboard circuits drawing power when the ignition is "off".
-A battery maintainer such as a Battery Tender (1.25 amp) or Schumacher (1.5 amp), will fully charge the battery and automatically maintain the optimal charge level without overcharging.
+Newer Corvettes (1984 to present) have several onboard circuits drawing power when the ignition is "off".
+A battery trickle charge maintainer, such as a Battery Tender Plus (12V/1.25A), Schumacher (6V or 12V/1.5A), or these "10 Best Battery Maintainers - Nov.
+2018," will fully charge the battery and automatically maintain the optimal charge level without overcharging. [ V/A is the volt/ampere rating]